fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 ---
 _The Bloody Judge_ takes place in England during the final days of King James II.
 Christopher Lee plays George Jeffreys, a judge who meted out death sentences to suppress the burgeoning rebellion.
 These sham trials became known as the Bloody Assizes.

 In a making-of featurette, Lee describes Jeffreys as a Jekyll-and-Hyde figure.
-A brilliant legal mind who rose to the highest justice in the land and a merciless executioner who sentenced hundreds to their deaths.
+Both a brilliant legal mind who rose to the highest justice in England and a merciless executioner who sentenced hundreds to their deaths.
 Had the film focused on this dichotomy, it might have worked.

 Instead, most of the screen time belongs to a pair of fictitious characters.
 Mary, a peasant girl Jeffreys obsesses over, and Harry, Mary's lover.